radandre/Marlin-1/README.md

 *  M30  - Delete file from SD (M30 filename.g)
 *  M31  - Output time since last M109 or SD card start to serial
 *  M42  - Change pin status via gcode Use M42 Px Sy to set pin x to value y, when omitting Px the onboard led will be used.
+*  M71  - Display message and wait for user
 *  M80  - Turn on Power Supply
 *  M81  - Turn off Power Supply
 *  M82  - Set E codes absolute (default)